 - What time do people generally come in and leave for the day?
 The official schedule might be 9 to 5, but the reality could be quite different.
 This casual question should give you a lot of insight about work-life balance and how management handles busy periods.

 - What traits could have helped the last person in this position succeed?
 This question can be very revealing.
-Not only will you learn what traits the hiring manager is prioritizing, but you'll see whether they hire for cultural fit and how they talk about past team members.
+Not only will you learn what traits the hiring manager is prioritizing, but you'll see how they talk about past team members.

 - What do you wish you'd known before starting here?
 This can be a revealing question to ask a hiring manager or a potential coworker.
 It gives them a chance to reflect on their time in the company and what they've learned about adapting to the workplace — and it helps you avoid mistakes others have made in the past.